Note-Taking Assistance - Policy and Procedure

 - Note-takers should provide notes for each class session unless a class session is canceled, and the notes should be representative of the entire class session, from the beginning of the class to the end of the class.
 If a note-taker is absent for any class, it is their responsibility to find a substitute note-taker and/or to otherwise ensure notes are provided.

-- Note-takers are required to submit their notes by uploading the notes to SAS Online Services.
+- Note-takers are required to submit their notes by uploading the notes to Access KSU.

-- Note-takers are required to pick up their gift card during the last week of classes from the SAS office (DeWeese Health Center, Rm.
-16).
-Please note, SAS reserves the right to withhold or reduce the gift card amount for notes not delivered, incomplete notes, incomplete training, and/or failure to complete and submit the Instructor Verification Form.
+- Note-takers are required to pick up their gift card during the last week of classes from the SAS office (University Library, Suite 100, 1st floor, just past the elevators.).
+Please note, SAS reserves the right to withhold or reduce the gift card amount for notes not delivered or incomplete notes,

 Questions or concerns?